rexm/SimpleDb.Net/README.md

 ## Querying

-Although AWS SimpleDB is not a relational data store, SimpleDb.NET will support complex LINQ queries such as `JOIN` and `UNION` by batching multiple queries to AWS in parallel, and transforming the results on the local machine.
+Although AWS SimpleDB is not a relational data store, SimpleDb.NET will support relation-y LINQ queries such as `JOIN` by batching multiple queries to AWS in parallel, and transforming the results on the local machine.

 ## CRUD